SELECTED

 there are two major forms of male-partner violence, situational couple violence

-doctor, poorer health, more psychological distress, and a greater likelihood of
+more psychological distress, and a greater likelihood of receiving government

 Johnson, Michael P., Valerie Conklin, and Nividetha Menon.
 (2002, November).
 The effects of different types of domestic violence on women: Intimate terrorism vs. situational couple violence.
 Paper presented at the annual meeting of the National Council on Family Relations.
 Houston, Texas.